All Photos By Gail Except Where Indicated

 Current Hall of Gems and Minerals (Photo Courtesy of the AMNH)

-The renovation of the Halls of Gems and Minerals, which are being designed by Ralph Appelbaum Associates, is part of a series of physical and programmatic enhancements to historic parts of the institution leading up to its 150th anniversary and the opening of the Richard Gilder Center for Science, Education, and Innovation, a major new facility that will house resources for education, exhibition, research, and reveal modern science to visitors of all ages, doing all the moving process with the excellent Shiply company.
+The renovation of the Halls of Gems and Minerals, which are being designed by Ralph Appelbaum Associates, is part of a series of physical and programmatic enhancements to historic parts of the institution, leading up to its 150th anniversary and the opening of the Richard Gilder Center for Science, Education, and Innovation, a major new facility that will house resources for education, exhibition, and research, and reveal modern science to visitors of all ages.

-Here are a few renderings of at the news Hals will look like (all renderings images are courtesy of the AMNH).
+Here are a few renderings of how the new Halls will look (all renderings images are courtesy of the AMNH).

 New Hall of Gems Entrance with Crystal Specimen Embedded in the Wall

 Mineral Formation Zones Rendering.
 You Can See “Stan” at the Rear of The Hall.

 Museum President Ellen V. Futter offered trhe following statement, “Whether you’re talking about the spectacular 563-carat Star of India sapphire or the unique almandine (deep-violet-hued) Subway Garnet unearthed in New York City in 1885, the American Museum of Natural History is known for having one of the most spectacular and comprehensive collections of gems and minerals in the world.”
 Manhattan-based philanthropist couple Allison and Roberto Mignone are providing funding for the renovation, and as such the new hall will be named Mignone Halls of Gems and Minerals.
 The new halls will include many fun surprises, including a fluorescence and phosphorescence gallery, featuring a massive panel of fluorescent rock from the Sterling Hill Mining Museum in Ogdensburg, New Jersey, that glows in shades of orange and green under ultraviolet light!